 All participants must submit proof of health insurance coverage.
 The student sickness and accident insurance policies of Vassar and Wesleyan provide coverage for students studying abroad, and can be purchased by those students whose family coverage will not serve their needs.
 In addition, students are enrolled in a mandatory On-Call International Insurance which gives coverage for Medical Evacuation, Repatriation of Remains, 24-hour Nurseline, Worldwide Emergency Travel Assistance, Political Evacuation and Natural Disaster Evacuation.
-Students are required to purchase the International Student Identity Card, which carries additional insurance coverage.
+Students are required to purchase the International Student Identity Card, which carries additional travel and health insurance coverage.

 Passports and Visas

 Students who do not have a passport or whose passport will expire within six months of the end of the program must apply for a new one immediately.
 Passport numbers must be included on the application form before it is sent to the Madrid office.
 Student visas, granted by the Spanish consulates, are required.
 It may take several months to receive a student visa, so early application is strongly advised.
 Information about visa applications will be provided at the time of acceptance to the program and at the pre-departure orientation.

 The program is open to qualified sophomores, juniors, and seniors who have completed the equivalent of two years of college-level Spanish with a grade of B or higher.
 Enrollment is limited to 45 students per semester.
 Applications for fall and full year must be received by March 1, and applications for the spring by October 1.

-The program is open to sophomores, juniors, and seniors in good standing who have completed the equivalent of two years of Spanish at the college level with a grade of B or higher.
+The program is open to sophomores, juniors, and seniors in good standing who have completed the equivalent of 5 courses of Spanish at the college level with a grade of B or higher.
 No student who has an outstanding grade of incomplete in any course at his or her home institution may participate.
 All acceptances are subject to the approval of the director.
 Preference will be given to applicants from Vassar and Wesleyan, but students from other institutions are very welcome.